janisBerz/visma-todolist-web/README.md

 During this stage a new release is created automatically after a successful build.
 The artifacts that got created in the build stage are passed over to deployment stage and the application is deployed automatically.

+## Infrastructure as code

+For this exercise we will be using Microsoft Azure public cloud and their Infrastructure as code technology is [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview).